-Before the main data collection for the NZHS 2018/19, a pilot study was carried out with 100 respondents from seven PSUs in Auckland, Wellington and the West Coast.
-A total of 72 adult and 28 child interviews were completed.
-As a result of the pilot study, the placement of some new questions in the adult survey was adjusted to improve the survey flow.
-See the Content Guide 2018/19 (Ministry of Health 2019) for more information about the purpose and results of the pilot study.
+Before the main data collection for the NZHS 2019/20, a pilot study was carried out with 100 respondents from seven PSUs in Auckland, Wellington, Blenheim and Oamaru.
+A total of 76 adult and 24 child interviews were completed.
+As a result of the pilot study, some minor changes were made to the survey questions.
+See the Content Guide 2019/20 (Ministry of Health 2020c) for more information about the purpose and results of the pilot study.